 On Sundays admission to the exhibitions is free of charge.

 We ask you kindly to make free ticket reservations on www.tickets.jhi.pl as the limit of people visiting the exhibition for a given hour is only 35 people.
 You will receive a free ticket by e-mail!

 Rules and regulations for visiting exhibitions at the Jewish Historical Institute:

-The exhibition is one of the key elements of the Oneg Szabat Program, realised by the Emanuel Ringelblum Jewish Historical Institute and the Association of the Jewish Historical Institute of Poland within a public-private partnership.
-The goal of the program is to commemorate and popularize the Underground Archive of the Warsaw Ghetto (the Ringelblum Archive) and to commemorate the members of the Oneg Shabbat group.
+The exhibition is one of the key elements of the Oneg Szabat Program implemented by the Emanuel Ringelblum Jewish Historical Institute and the Association of the Jewish Historical Institute of Poland within a public-private partnership.